-Globalization has become a fact.
-The question is no longer whether to act globally but how good we are at it.
-International comparisons provide a means of orientation.
-The results show that Germany is in an excellent position!
+Globalization has already become a fact.
+The question is no longer whether to act globally but rather how good we are at it.
+International comparison can offer important orientation.

 The data shows that overall, in terms of readiness for the future Germany is in a good place.
 But we have to do more if we want to further improve and strengthen our position in international competition in the long run.

 Take research, for example.
 Germany ranks sixth on the European Commission’s Innovation Index 2021, putting it among the group of Strong Innovators.
 It is also among the global leaders in terms of the number of patents of world market relevance per million inhabitants.
 The same applies to the number of scientific publications per million inhabitants.
 With 1,639 Germany ranked ahead of the USA and 25% ahead of the EU average in 2020.